-These logs are cryptographically secured and transparently verifiable, allowing auditors and regulators to validate performance benchmarks dynamically. \item \textbf{Audit Results}: Verified outcomes of independent regulatory audits and inspections, including third-party compliance certifications (e.g., GDPR, HIPAA, etc.) and ethical benchmarks (e.g., transparency audits, privacy safeguards, and bias mitigation standards).
-These results are logged immutably on the blockchain and linked to the SSI, ensuring transparency and trust in the auditing process. \end{itemize}
+These logs are cryptographically secured and transparently verifiable, allowing auditors and regulators to validate performance benchmarks dynamically.
+Verified outcomes of independent regulatory audits and inspections, including third-party compliance certifications (e.g., GDPR, HIPAA, etc.) and ethical benchmarks (e.g., transparency audits, privacy safeguards, and bias mitigation standards).
+These results are logged immutably on the blockchain and linked to the SSI, ensuring transparency and trust in the auditing process.

 Complementing SSI, SBTs act as non-transferable, on-chain compliance certifications tied to predefined ethical benchmarks, such as bias mitigation, privacy safeguards, and transparency audits (Weyl et al., 2022).
 Certifying bodies issue SBTs when AI agents successfully meet compliance milestones, enabling instant verification of adherence to regulatory and ethical guidelines.
 In the event of a breach—such as the detection of bias or privacy violations—smart contracts automatically trigger actions to flag or revoke SBTs, restricting further deployment until corrective measures are taken.
 This automated enforcement mechanism ensures continuous accountability while minimizing manual intervention.